70 senior Ahmadis take oath that Hazrat Mirza Ghulam Ahmad did not change his claim

 in November 1901, seventy of his prominent followers who had

-taken the pledge into the Movement before that date, issued the
+taken the pledge to join the Movement before that date, issued the

 following sworn public statement: